sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 - ***Technology Standards***, defined by the following attributes:
   - Unacceptable technical stacks ([in containment or retirement](https://dialogue/grp/CO7397744/Lists/Standards%20Catalogue/AllItems.aspx))

-## Appendix C - Level of Autonomy
+## Appendix B - Level of Autonomy

 The level of autonomy is inspired by the [CFO's financial delegation authority](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32584) and [Heads of HR delegation](https://www.canada.ca/en/public-service-commission/services/appointment-framework/delegation-overview/appointment-delegation-accountability-instrument.html).

 The Senior ADM of the IT Branch is both the CIO and the Departmental Official Responsible for Cyber Security (DOCS).
 This person is accountable to [509 policy requirements](https://sara-sabr.github.io/ITStrategy/2021/06/02/stats-digial-policy-instruments.html).
-It is our hypothesis that, in order to have sufficient assurance that policy requirements are met, CIOs and DOCS require IM/IT changes to pass through their central corporate processes.
-And to further control these processes, IM/IT staff will be located under the CIO HR organization.
+It is our hypothesis that, in order to have sufficient assurance that policy requirements are met, CIOs and DOCS require IM/IT changes to pass through their central corporate release process, including architecture and security assessment.
+To further control these processes, IM/IT staff will be located under the CIO HR organization.

 A level of autonomy may be provided to product teams by delegating some authorities to them.
 As per the Financial and HR delegations, this is not a simple form to fill out.